 COVID-19 Policy & Procedure

 We do not currently know how long these measures will be in place.
-We will update parents as the situation develops in the coming months.
-Updated: 18th May 2020.
+We will update parents as the situation develops.
+Last Updated: 19th July 2021

 - Only children who are symptom free or have completed the required isolation period should attend the setting.

-- Any child with a high temperature, a new continuous cough or a loss/change of smell or taste must not attend for 7 days or until they test negative for COVID-19.
+- Any child with a high temperature, a new continuous cough or a loss/change of smell or taste must not attend for 10 days or until they test negative for COVID-19 using a PCR test.

-- For any child living in a household where another person has a high temperature, a new continuous cough or a loss/change of smell or taste, the child must not attend nursery for at least 14 days or until they test negative for COVID-19.
+- For any child living in a household where another person has a high temperature, a new continuous cough or a loss/change of smell or taste, the child must not attend nursery for at least 10 days or until the person with symptoms tests negative for COVID-19 using a PCR test.